LaunchCodeEducation/lchs-learning-objectives/unit03/strings.rst

 - Understand and correctly interpret **zero-based indexing**.
 - Understand that strings are indexed collections.
 - Use bracket notation and index values to access a subset of a string.
+- Use iteration to loop through the characters within a string.
+- Use the **accumulator pattern** to build a new string.
 - Describe what it means for strings to be **immutable**.
 - Recognize that reassigning a new string to a variable does not violate the idea of string immutability.